nbuonin/lauralechner-2/_project/little-red.md

 project-tag: "little red"
 ---

-A new short film co-directed by Laura Lechner & [David Hanzal](https://davidhanzaltheatre.carbonmade.com/). <br>
+A short film co-directed by Laura Lechner & [David Hanzal](https://davidhanzaltheatre.carbonmade.com/). <br>

 Regan and Barbara’s two-person puppetry troupe is unraveling at the edges.
 On opening night, their strained interpersonal dynamic jumps from behind-the-scenes tension to in-front-of-the curtain drama as they prepare to present their newest work.
 While performing their dream-like adaptation of Little Red Riding Hood, fiction and reality intertwines as the two young women are magically transported into the strange and surreal world of their puppet show. <br>